lyz-code/blue-book/docs/use_warnings.md

 code to see where the warning is raised and used, remove the old functionality and update the tests.
 If you used a temporal argument to let the users try the new behaviour, issue the warning to deprecate it.

+## Use environmental variables

+A cleaner way to handle it is with environmental variables, that way you don't need to change the signature of the function twice.
+I've learned this from [boto](https://github.com/boto/botocore/issues/2705) where they informed their users this way:

+* If you wish to test the new feature we have created a new environment variable `BOTO_DISABLE_COMMONNAME`.
+Setting this to `true` will suppress the warning and use the new functionality.
+* If you are concerned about this change causing disruptions, you can pin your version of `botocore` to `<1.28.0` until you are ready to migrate.
+* If you are only concerned about silencing the warning in your logs, use `warnings.filterwarnings` when instantiating a new service client.

+    ```python
+    import warnings
+    warnings.filterwarnings('ignore', category=FutureWarning, module='botocore.client')
+    ```

 # Testing warnings